DataDog/datadog-for-intellij-platform/README.md

 ### Help and Feedback
-Checkout the [documentation](https://docs.datadoghq.com/developers/ide_integrations/idea/) to see more information about the Datadog IntelliJ Plugin.
-For any feedback reach out to us via the [issue tracker](https://github.com/DataDog/datadog-for-intellij/issues) or send an email to team-ide-integration@datadoghq.com
+Checkout the [documentation](https://docs.datadoghq.com/developers/ide_integrations/idea/) to see more information about the Datadog plugin.
+For any feedback reach out to us via the [issue tracker](https://github.com/DataDog/datadog-for-intellij-platform/issues) or send an email to team-ide-integration@datadoghq.com